 A propensity score is created that relates patient characteristics to participation in a treatment program.
 Because treatment is binary, logistic regression is typically used.
 In fact, in chapter 12, we showed how one might predict propensity to participate in the medical foster home (MFH) program.
 Patient characteristics that were significant in predicting participation must be controlled for.

 The propensity score is used to balance the data through matching, weighting, or stratification.
 In this chapter, we focus on matching and weighting.
-Later, we also show how the same procedures can be carried out through stratification.
+Later, in chapter 16, we also show how the same procedures can be carried out through stratification.

 Once balanced data have been created, the analyst examines the impact of treatment on outcome.
 Note that propensity scoring never changes the relationship of treatment to outcome but does change who has received treatment.
 Moreover, propensity scoring changes the types of cases to which the study can generalize, so it is important to verify that findings from propensity-adjusted studies are generalizable.